 Use visuals to grab and keep reader attention

-Reading uses the visual centres of the brain, which comprehends, remembers and is persuaded by text paired with images more easily than text alone.
+Reading uses the visual centers of the brain, which comprehends, remembers and is persuaded by text paired with images more easily than text alone.

 Keep your language vivid and fresh to engage the brain

-The brain's knack for visualising and experiencing what's being read means vivid and unexpected language prompts a greater emotional response from readers inciting deeper engagement.
+The brain's knack for visualizing and experiencing what's being read means vivid and unexpected language prompts a greater emotional response from readers inciting deeper engagement.